* Sister Act is celebrating its 25th Anniversary

 Released in 1992, the film starred Whoopi Goldberg as a Reno lounge singer who has been put in protective custody in a San Francisco convent and has to pretend to be a nun when a mob boss puts her on his hit list.
 She soon forms a bond with the nuns through music and their choir goes on to perform for the pope.

 While the film received a lukewarm reception from critics at the time (about a 73% on Rotten Tomatoes), the film was a success with audiences and went on to become a box office smash, grossing over $200 million worldwide.
-It was so well received in fact that it would become the eighth-highest grossing film worldwide in 1992, launched a sequel, a world-touring Broadway musical and garnering two Golden Globe nominations.
+It was so well received in fact that it would become the eighth-highest grossing film worldwide in 1992, launched a

 In honor of its 25th anniversary, a few of the movie’s main cast members got together and reunited on The View earlier this month to discuss their favorite memories of the film and perform a special medley of the film’s famous songs.